ublue-os/bazzite/README.md

     - Built in support for display overclocking.
 For example, add `GAMESCOPE_OVERRIDE_REFRESH_RATE=40,70` to `/etc/environment`.
     - Ability to switch back to X11 on the desktop if desired by editing `/etc/default/desktop-wayland`.
     - 32GB RAM mod your Steam Deck?
 Enjoy double the maximum VRAM amount, automatically applied. <sup><sub>(Can you share your soldering skills?)</sub></sup>
+- Steam Deck hardware-specific services can be disabled by running `just disable-deck-services` in the terminal, useful for trying this image on other handhelds or for HTPCs.

 > [!WARNING]
 > **Due to an upstream bug, Bazzite cannot be used on Steam Decks with 64GB eMMC storage at this time.**